 I have been a ham most of my life and I am a Life Member of the ARRL.
 I moved to Jones County from Edmond, Oklahoma in November 1999.
-I moved to my current QTH just outside Ellisville, MS in April 2007.
+I moved to my current QTH just outside Ellisville, MS in April 2007, but I was basically off the air from March 11, 2007 until August 29, 2013, with a few in between.
 I started over on my DXCC and other awards after getting back on the air in January of 2000.
-I now have 316 countries confirmed and 1,570 DXCC Challenge countries and I have my 5-Band DXCC.
+I now have 318 countries confirmed and 1,565 DXCC Challenge countries and I have my 5-Band DXCC.
 I have DXCC on 80 through 10 meters and I am mainly working on 160 and 6 meters now.
 I have my WAS and my VUCC.
 I live in the Northwest corner of Grid Square EM51jo.

 I have three main hobbies, Astronomy, Ham Radio, and Weather.
 I enjoy all facets of astronomy and have learned a great deal from my fellow observers.
 Whether deep sky objects, binaries, or planets, I always am amazed by the view.